uttam-on-git/pingback-backend/README.md

 - **Secure User Authentication:** Google OAuth 2.0 for seamless and secure user sign-in.
 - **JWT-Based Sessions:** Uses JSON Web Tokens for stateless and secure API authentication.
 - **Email Tracking:** Injects a 1x1 tracking pixel into outgoing emails to monitor opens.
+- **AI-Powered Suggestions:** Leverages the Google Gemini API to generate compelling subject lines based on the email body.
 - **Analytics API:** Endpoints to retrieve a list of sent emails and their open counts.
 - **Robust Security:** Includes rate limiting to prevent abuse and input validation with Zod.
 - **Persistent Database:** Uses Docker Compose for a consistent and persistent local PostgreSQL database.